achtungsoftware/CleanUI/README.md

 ```

 ### Alerts, Sheets and AlertMessages
-CleanUI lets you create Alerts and Sheets very easily.
+CleanUI lets you create Alerts, Sheets and AlertMessages very easily.

 To show a Alert from everywhere in code you can do this.
 ```swift